pjebs/restgate/README.md

 **I'm using hardcoded Key values.
 How do I set up the corresponding Secrets?**

 See the example code above.
 The number of Secrets configured must be equal to or less than the number of Keys configured.
 The index of the Key slice corresponds to the same index in the Secret slice.
-If you want to disable the Secret for a particular Key, set it to `"".` If the number of Keys outnumber the number of Secrets, then the outnumbered Keys will be not have a corresponding Secret (equivalent to the Secret being disabled for that particular Key).
+If you want to disable the Secret for a particular Key, set it to `"".` If the number of Keys outnumber the number of Secrets, then the outnumbering Keys will be not have a corresponding Secret (equivalent to the Secret being disabled for that particular Key).

 **What's the difference between a Key and Secret?**

 There is no hard and fast rule and you can use it however you want.

+Common usage:

 If you want to use a **Key** and **Secret**, then the **Key** is equivalent to a *username* and the **Secret** is equivalent to a *password*.
 The **Secret** should be kept *secret*.
 The **Key** can be used to *identify* the user of the REST API services.